Border Terriers are bright, perky, active dogs. Standing about 12" at the

 cannot reach it.
 Originally bred in the 'border countries' in the north of

-England and south of Scotland, the breed is gaining popularity in North
+England and south of Scotland, the breed has gained popularity in North

-Dog team and has been active in Agility.
+Dog team and was active in Agility.
 Borders have gained all levels of

-obedience titles in Canada, sometimes getting High in Trial awards.
+obedience and rally titles in Canada, sometimes getting High in Trial awards.
 They also

-do well at den trials, in terrier races, flyball, agility trials, and are a
+do well at den trials, in terrier races, flyball, agility trials, and the newer Trick Dog titling.
+They are a

 great success as Therapy Dogs visiting Senior's Homes.